osljw/osljw_docs/docs/Machine_Learning/reinforcement_learning.md

 ## Advantage Actor-Critic (A2C)
 ## Asynchronous Advantage Actor-Critic (A3C)

-异步
+gradients are weighted with `returns`: a discounted sum of future rewards

-gradients are weighted with returns
+advantage function 优势函数

-raw returns Vs advantage function advantages = returns - values
+advantages = returns - values()

 entropy maximization